 Visiting the Daintree Rainforest in North Eastern Australia, we had an aboriginal guide who opened his tour of the forest showing us all the perils of the land:

 "Right, you never want to go into rivers or ponds round here.
 Crocs- pull you under, bad way to go.
 This time of year, you don't want to put a toe into the ocean either.
 Box jellyfish, can't even see them.
 Deadly poisonous.
 You see this bush.
 Don't touch it, it's got prickers, penetrate your skin, go to straight into your bloodstream and into your heart, kill you.
 You see this red berry here.
 I advise against eating it, leave you dead within a few minutes. (a snake slithers into view) Take ay looky there, a King Brown.
 Second deadliest snake in the world. don't get close! (snake slithers back into the bush) Ay, now that's better! ...
 Oh wait, you see this cherry like thing.
 This you can eat, but not more than one.
-Otherwise you'll go blind."
+Otherwise you'll go blind."'

 |Daintree Rainforest along the Queensland coast|